Ensemble Variational Fokker-Planck Methods for Data Assimilation: Background

 Our goal is to perform Bayesian inference using these two sources of information -- the background and observation -- to decrease uncertainty and obtain an improved estimate of the true state.
 This improved estimate is another random variable $\xa_k \sim \PA_k$, called the analysis (posterior), that represents our total knowledge about the state at time $t_k$.
 The posterior distribution given by Bayes' rule \cite{Robert_2004_Monte} is

 By propagating the analysis in time from $t_k$ to $t_{k+1}$ through the model operator:

-a new prior is obtained at time $t_{k+1}$, and the cycle can begin anew.
-In this paper the model error term $\errm_k$ is taken to be zero, i.e., we assume a perfect model.
+a new prior is obtained at time $t_{k+1}$, and the cycle can begin anew. {In this paper the model error term $\errm_{k+1} \sim \Prob_{k+1}^{\Model}(\errm)$ is taken to be zero, i.e., we assume a perfect model (also referred to as a strong constraint in certain variational applications\cite{Evensen_2022_book,Sandu_2011_assimilationOverview})}.

 Consider the data assimilation window $[t_0,t_{K}]$.
 The filtering approach to the Bayesian inference problem~\cref{eq:Bayes-rule} incorporates only the observation at the current time, and sequentially produces analyses $\xa_k$ conditioned by all past observations $\y_{0:k}$ for $0 \le k \le K$: